IqbalAdam/PSSCMUSM-Management-System/README.md

 - Module 2 is working in progress
 - Sub module manage is complete but not functional
 - Same goes to manage2.html but submit button is not working to redirect to manage.html

+Uploaded on 3rd April 2024

+- Working on Arduino but still cant achieve objectives to *Write information iin RFID card sucessfully